Nite Klub Skewl

-Nite Klub Skewl is the debut album by dance band Massive Ego.
+Nite Klub Skewl is the debut album by then-dance band Massive Ego.
 It features the band's three earlier singles, and is composed mostly of covers.
-It also has songs written by the band, such as Murder which had been released as a radio edit on the My Heart Goes Bang single.
+It also has songs written by the band, such as "Murder" which had been released as a radio edit on the "My Heart Goes Bang" single.

-Two music videos were released to promote the album; Supernature and Planet Earth (Jewels & Stone Edit).
+Two music videos were released to promote the album; "Supernature" and "Planet Earth" (Jewels & Stone Edit).